thegooddocsproject/chronologue/README.md

 ----------------
 by [The Good Docs Project](thegooddocsproject.dev)

-The Chronologue project is a sample, completely fictional open source project used to create examples of typical open source project documentation.
+The Chronologue project is a completely fictional open source project used to illustrate what good documentation looks like in practice.

 Chronologue helps you see what the The Good Docs Project [templates](https://www.github.com/thegooddocsproject/templates) look like in action, with actual content.